By Namibia specialist Steve

 My favorite place to dine is the Tug.
 This delightful restaurant started off as a small shack and has grown into a Swakopmund institution.
 Last time I was there I tried grilled swordfish for the first time — it was delicious.

 The city serves as a great base for a number of activities, and it’s easy to fill up two or three days here.
-You can take an early morning drive out to Pelican Point to kayak amongst a colony of over 300 Cape fur seals.
+You can take an early morning drive out to Pelican Point to kayak among a colony of over 300 Cape fur seals.
 These playful creatures are as interested in you as you are them, often coming right up to the kayaks and nibbling the oars.
 During my time on the water I also spotted Heaviside's and bottlenose dolphins.

 You can also explore the sand dunes outside Swakopmund on a living desert tour.
 With an emphasis on the smaller creatures of Namibia, you’ll search for geckos, beetles and spiders with your guide and see how many species make this inhospitable area home.
 The dunes also provide the ideal environment for quad biking and sand boarding.

 Climb the dunes at Sossusvlei